Height: 8-10 ft. (2.4-3 m) 10-12 ft. (3-3.6 m) 12-15 ft. (3.6-4.7 m)

 Bloom Time: Late Winter/Early Spring

-Other details: This plant is suitable for growing indoors Average Water Needs; Water regularly; do not overwater Provides winter interest
+Other details: May be a noxious weed or invasive Average Water Needs; Water regularly; do not overwater

 Patent Information: Non-patented